idahdam/personal-homepage/projects/2021-03-07-projects-real.md

 <br/>

 Anyway, I love to write and make stupid things.
-Stupid is a relative term, in which I would to call myself stupid for wanting to learn more.
+Stupid is a relative term, in which I would **LOVE** to call myself stupid for wanting to learn more.
 Stay up-to-date with my content, especially I'm matured enough to determine what's right or wrong.

 <br/>